naoshibaikyu/superbuddn/epilogues/mall.md

 Scruffy: Ah, Santa logic, got it.
 Not that he isn't real or anything, I don't know why you keep telling me he isn't real.

-Nadine Surprised: Of course Santa's real!
+Nadine Shocked: Of course Santa's real!
 What do you mean, Eris?

 Eris Happy: Uhh, nothing!
 Now come on, let's pick a store to visit.
 What are you thinking, guys?